Environmental Health and COVID-19 Resource Library

 - National Wastewater Surveillance System.
 Source: CDC.
 Information on this new public health tool to help understand COVID-19 spread in a community.

-- Wastewater Monitoring Network Toolkit.
+- Ohio Coronavirus Wastewater Monitoring Network.
 Source: Ohio Department of Health.
 Wastewater monitoring network toolkit for local health districts and local governments with templates for press releases, social media posts, and more.

 The following resources can support health officials in ensuring sustainability and equity throughout COVID-19 response activities.